MotasemASakr/mini-stable-diffusion-From-training-to-inference/README.md

 - Transformers library

 ### Structure
-- Inference
+- Inference: Use diffusion model to generate 16x16 sprites
-- Training
+- Training: Training small diffusion model with U-net
-- Training_with_context
+- Training_with_context: Training small diffusion model with U-net on sprites and context dataset to change the output based on the selected context (hero, non-hero, food, spell, side-facing)